 The day dawned cloudy, snow and sky matching one another to create the feeling of life within a cottonball.
 Looking out of the bedroom window I noticed the jagged portcullis of icicles stretching down from the eaves had melted away completely.
 A thaw had begun, bringing with it relief from the rictus of ice and a whole new set of problems, evident in yet another power outage.

 I skipped breakfast, grabbed my camera and jumped in the jeep.
-The Polar Plunge started at 11am and I knew from past experience that just a couple of minutes delay would mean missing the whole thing – scantily clad people don’t hang around for long on snowy beaches – time was of the essence.
+The Polar Plunge started at 11am and I knew from past experience that just a couple of minutes delay would mean missing the whole thing – scantily clad people don’t hang around for long on snowy beaches.

 The drive was a quick one.
 The powercut meant no traffic lights – something that no longer fazes me – and the usual conscience regulated turn-taking at all the intersections.
 Minutes later, when I pulled into the gravel carpark across from Lake Ontario there were no more than one or two people around, though cars aplenty were parked up.